dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/10 Lecture 10.md

 :::{.claim}
 The top horizontal map is descent data for $T$, and the bottom horizontal map is an automorphism of a $G\dash$torsor and thus is a section to $G$.
+I.e. a section to $\GL_n$ is an invertible matrix on double intersections (satisfying the cocycle condition) and a cover, which is precisely descent data for a vector bundle.
 :::

+Using fppf descent, proved previously, we know that descent data for vector bundles is effective.
+So if we have a locally trivial $\GL_n\dash$torsor on the fppf site, it's also trivial on the other two sites, yieldings the desired maps back and forth.
+Thus $H^1(X_\et, \GL_n)$ is in bijection with $n\dash$dimensional vector bundles on $X$.

 :::